githubstevemas/Orange-County-Lettings/docs/source/troubleshooting.rst

 - 500 Internal Server Error:
     Verify that the SECRET_KEY is not missing or incorrectly set.
+- 400 Error :
+    Verify that ALLOWED_HOST in settings.py is not missing or incorrectly set.
 - Database Issues:
     Run python ``manage.py migrate to apply`` the database migrations.
 - Static Files Not Loading: